-As of December 31, 2011, the Company had 10,000,000 shares of \$0.10 par value preferred stock authorized and no shares issued and outstanding.
+As of December 31, 2012, the Company had 10,000,000 shares of \$0.10 par value preferred stock authorized with no preferred shares issued and outstanding.
+The Company's Board of Directors has the authority to issue preferred stock in series that may contain rights and preference senior to common stockholders.